 Agonist and Antagonist Actions

-Understanding the , or how a medication functions within the body, is essential to understanding the processes medications go through to produce the desired effect (see Figure 1.6).
+Understanding the mechanism of action, or how a medication functions within the body, is essential to understanding the processes medications go through to produce the desired effect (see Figure 1.6).
 Drugs have agonistic or antagonistic effects.
-A drug binds tightly to a receptor to produce a desired effect.
-A drug competes with other molecules and blocks a specific action or response at a receptor site.
+A drug agonist binds tightly to a receptor to produce a desired effect.
+A drug antagonist competes with other molecules and blocks a specific action or response at a receptor site.
 For example, the cardiac medication atenolol (Tenormin) is a beta-1 receptor antagonist used to treat patients with hypertension or heart disease.
 Beta-1 receptor antagonist medications like atenolol produce several effects by blocking beta-1 receptors: a negative inotropic effect occurs by weakening the contraction of the heart, thus causing less work of the heart muscle; a negative chronotropic effect occurs when the heart rate is decreased; and a negative dromotropic effect occurs when the conduction of the electrical charge in the heart is slowed.
 Understanding the effects of a beta-1 antagonist medication allows the nurse to anticipate expected actions of the medication and the patient response.
 Agonistic and antagonistic effects on receptors are further discussed in the “Autonomic Nervous System” chapter.

 Atenolol (Tenormin) is a beta-1 antagonist with a negative inotropic and chronotropic effects.
 What should a nurse assess before administration?